ReDef: Do Code Language Models Truly Understand Code Changes for Just-in-Time Software Defect Prediction?: Methodology

 Clean selection was intentionally conservative: a function had to be revised at least once after the candidate commit, and no problematic keywords could appear in the next five commits touching that function.
 Unlike prior JIT corpora (e.g., SZZ-derived~\cite{kim2008classifying, kamei2016studying}) or static snapshot datasets (e.g., Devign~\cite{zhou2019devign}, Big-Vul~\cite{fan2020ac}, Defects4J~\cite{just2014defects4j}) that define ``clean'' at a snapshot or immediate post-fix state, our per-function, post-hoc history check aimed to reduce false-clean labels arising from late-emerging faults or follow-up fixes.

-After assembling the labels, each repository was split time-respectively (80\%/10\%/10\% into train/validation/test by commit timestamp) to avoid temporal leakage—training on commits occurring after the test set would otherwise expose future information.
-Class balance (defective/clean) was preserved within each split, and splitting was performed per repository to ensure that every project was represented across partitions, preventing cases where a project might be entirely absent from validation or test.The per-project partitions were then concatenated to form the final splits.
+\textbf{Data Partitioning and Statistics.} After assembling the labels, each repository was split time-respectively (80\%/10\%/10\% into train/validation/test by commit timestamp) to avoid temporal leakage---training on commits occurring after the test set would otherwise expose future information.
+Class balance (defective/clean) was preserved within each split, and splitting was performed per repository to ensure that every project was represented across partitions, preventing cases where a project might be entirely absent from validation or test.
+The per-project partitions were then concatenated to form the final splits.
+Table~\ref{tab:dataset_stats} summarizes the scale of the curated modifications.
+On average, the studied functions consist of 94.52 Lines of Code (LOC), with modifications typically affecting 22.82\% of the code.
+The gradual increase in average LOC from training to test sets reflects the natural growth of project complexity over time, as our chronological split captures the inherent evolution of software projects.
+Conversely, the slight decrease in the percentage of changed code suggests that modifications become more localized as projects mature and stabilize.

-To characterize input length, we tokenized \texttt{function\_after} using each of the PLMs employed in our experiments (CodeBERT, UniXcoder, CodeT5+).
-As shown in Figure~3, the cumulative distribution indicates that although the exact counts vary slightly by model, around 55–65\% of functions exceed the 512-token limit, meaning the entire function cannot be fed to the model without truncation.
-With UniXcoder's 1,024-token limit, roughly 70\% of functions fit in full.
+To characterize input length, we tokenized \texttt{function\_after} using each of the CLMs employed in our experiments (CodeBERT, UniXcoder, CodeT5+, Qwen2.5).
+As shown in Figure~\ref{fig:figure3}, the cumulative distribution indicates that although the exact counts vary slightly by model, around 48–65\% of functions exceed the 512-token limit, meaning the entire function cannot be fed to the model without truncation.
+With Qwen2.5's 1,024-token limit, roughly 77\% of functions fit in full.
 This distribution motivates a comparison between encoding strategies that provide only the edited lines versus those that supplying the full function at the risk of truncation.
 Although the dataset is derived from commit history, the intended inference unit is a function-level modification, which can be evaluated pre-commit (e.g., in an Integrated Development Environment (IDE) or local CI hooks) as well as at review/merge time.
 To assess label reliability, two authors independently audited a stratified sample of 100 defective commits under a shared rubric and adjudicated disagreements.